tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 For a more detailed conceptual overview of OpenAPI and Swagger, see [Introduction to the OpenAPI specification and Swagger](pubapis_swagger_intro.html).

 {: .tip}
-For step-by-step tutorial on creating an OpenAPI specification document, see the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).
+For a step-by-step tutorial on creating an OpenAPI specification document, see the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).
 In the tutorial, I showed how the OpenAPI specification gets rendered by the Swagger UI display that is built into the [Swagger Editor](https://editor.swagger.io/).
 Here I explain how to use Swagger UI as a standalone output.

 {% if site.format == "web" %}
 * TOC